 There is no automated decision making in individual cases within the meaning of Art.
 22 GDPR.

 Currently there no personal consultion hours.
-You can reach the job consulting via phone or via mail from monday to thursday from 9 a.m to 3 p.m and on friday from 9 a.m to 2 p.m.
+You can reach the consulting team via phone or via mail from monday to thursday from 9 a.m to 3 p.m and on friday from 9 a.m to 2 p.m.
 We also offer video consulting via the certified service partner "Red Connect".
 If you would like to use this option, please mention this when contacting us.